 A balanced education at Marist combines rigorous classroom experience with practical application in the desired field, and the Fashion Merchandising major is no exception.
-Fashion Merchandising students engage in a wide range of real-world learning opportunities, including running MPorium, our on-campus retail boutique, creating the next issue of FM/AM, Marist’s internationally distributed fashion magazine, and producing the Silver Needle Runway Fashion Show, the largest event production presented by Marist annually.
+Fashion Merchandising students engage in a wide range of real-world learning opportunities, including running MPorium, our on-campus retail boutique, creating the next issue of Measure Magazine, Marist’s fashion magazine, and producing the Silver Needle Runway Fashion Show, the largest event production presented by Marist annually.

-Explore the most recent volumes of FM/AM below.
+Explore the most recent volumes of the magazine below.

 Career Success in the Fashion Industry